TreacherousDev/Silicon/README.md

 **Q: Why does my character stop moving when Freecam is enabled?**
 A: By design, Silicon disables character movement when Freecam is active to prevent control conflicts.
 This is normal behavior.

+**Q: I closed Silicon and now I can't move my character in-game!**
+A: Silicon overwrites the game's movement and camera inputs for smoothness and customizabiity.
+This also means that when Silicon is closed, these inputs no longer work.
+Close the game and open another instance to revert back to normal.

 **Q: Will Silicon work with future updates of Cubic Castles?**
 A: Game updates require Silicon updates if they change the byte addresses of the camera functions (which is almost always).
 Check for new Silicon releases after major game updates, or contact the developer if none are available.

 **Q: Will Silicon be released on Android / iOS?**
 A: No.